 Homeowners are continuing to have gas boilers installed in their properties.
 Currently, there are 23 million of them in homes throughout the UK (Source: The CCC), with the number continuing to rise.
 With a 10-15 year lifespan of boilers, we’re looking around 2035 before the boilers being installed now need replacing.

-There is, however, a difference between those who are just entering the industry compared to those who have been in it for years.
+There is, however, a difference between those just entering the industry compared to existing tradespeople.

 It was a 50/50 split when we asked engineers if they believed the move to low-carbon would impact them.
 With the Prime Minister considering delaying the gas ban until 2040 (Source: Energy Live News), many current gas engineers will retire before their careers can be affected by the ban.